gjmcn/atomic-agents-vis/docs/README.md

 * [This repository](https://github.com/gjmcn/sprites) has some bitmap fonts to get started.
 New bitmap fonts can be generated from font files using free online tools such as [SnowBamboo](https://snowb.org/).

-* The `fontName` option must be used with each agent that has text.
+!!!!!!!!
+HERE !!!!!!!!!!!

+* An agent-level `fontName` overrides the top-level `fontName` passed to the `vis` function.
+For an agent to display text, an agent-level or top-level font name (or both) must be specified.

 * If `actorTextRotate` is `true`, an actor's text is rotated with the actor's shape/image.